rampal-punia/django-object-detection/apps/detectobj/detectobj.md

-# This app is to detect object on a given image.
+# This app is to detect object on a given image

 ## Model

     name -- imagename
     image -- imagefile
     description -- image file description